Carson Kelly Player Props: Diamondbacks vs. Guardians

 - Kelly hit .211 with 18 doubles, seven home runs and 29 walks.

-- In 22 of 97 games last year (22.7%), Kelly picked up an RBI, and eight of those games (8.2%) included more than one RBI.
-He had three or more RBIs in four contests.
+- Kelly picked up an RBI in 22.7% of his 97 games last year, with more than one RBI in 8.2% of those games (eight).
+He drove in three or more runs in four games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.